Indianapolis Drunk Driving Accident Attorneys

 Legal Help for Your Claim

-When filing an injury claim after an accident, you cannot wait longer than two years from the date of the crash to file your claim, as the statute of limitations is two years.
+When filing an injury claim after a car accident in Indianapolis, you cannot wait longer than two years from the date of the crash to file your claim, as the statute of limitations is two years.
 While personal injury claims related to drunk driving accidents in Indiana can often be negotiated and settled outside of court, it’s always wise to include an Indiana attorney with expertise in drunk driving cases.

 Insurance companies are prone to offering settlements after accidents that do not adequately compensate car accident victims.
 In terms of costs for injuries, future medical expenses, loss of future income, pain and suffering, and other detrimental results, it is important that you receive the full amount of compensation to which you are entitled.